Back to Blog

 Best for: Australian businesses that want AI agents and production AI systems built on the Microsoft platform by engineers who have deployed over 50 AI agents.

-Team 400 is a Microsoft AI partner led by Microsoft MVP alumni with over 25 years of experience building on the Microsoft stack.
+Team 400 is a Microsoft AI partner led by Microsoft MVP alumni with more than 25 years of experience building on the Microsoft stack.
 We specialise in Azure AI Foundry, Azure OpenAI, AI agents, Semantic Kernel, Microsoft 365 Agents, Copilot Studio, .NET development, and React.

-We sit in a unique position among Microsoft AI partners in Australia.
-We have the Microsoft credentials, the partnership status, and the certifications.
-But we're also engineers who build AI systems daily.
-Over 50 AI agents deployed on the Microsoft platform for Australian businesses, with results like 95%+ automation rates and 60%+ reductions in manual work.
-We write the code, we deploy the systems, and we support them in production.
+We occupy a unique position among Microsoft AI partners in Australia.
+We hold the Microsoft credentials, the partnership status, and the certifications, but we are also engineers who build AI systems every day.
+Over 50 AI agents have been deployed on the Microsoft platform for Australian businesses, delivering results such as 95%+ automation rates and 60%+ reductions in manual work.
+We write the code, deploy the systems, and support them in production.

 What Team 400 does well:

-- AI agent development: Production AI agents for document processing, customer service, data extraction, and workflow automation.
+• AI agent development: Production AI agents for document processing, customer service, data extraction, and workflow automation.
 Built on Azure AI Foundry, Azure OpenAI, and Semantic Kernel.
-Over 50 deployed and running.
+More than 50 deployed and running.

-- Azure AI Foundry: Deep, daily experience with Microsoft's AI development platform.
-We know how to take an AI project from proof of concept to production on Azure AI Foundry.
+• Azure AI Foundry: Deep, daily hands-on experience with Microsoft's AI development platform.
+We know how to move an AI project from proof of concept through to production on Azure AI Foundry.

-- Microsoft 365 AI integration: Copilot Studio, Microsoft 365 Agents, and Semantic Kernel for building AI that works within the Microsoft 365 ecosystem your teams already use.
+• Microsoft 365 AI integration: Copilot Studio, Microsoft 365 Agents, and Semantic Kernel for building AI that operates within the Microsoft 365 ecosystem your teams already rely on.

-- Fast delivery: Proof of concept in 2-4 weeks using your real data.
+• Fast delivery: Proof of concept in 2-4 weeks using your real data.
 Full production systems in 6-12 weeks.
-We move fast because we've done this many times before.
+We move quickly because we have done this many times before.

 Who it's best for: Australian businesses on the Microsoft stack that want a partner with both the Microsoft credentials and the AI engineering capability to deliver.
 Companies that need working AI systems shipped quickly.